AradhyaNepal/AradhyaNepal/README.md

 - 👨‍💻 All of my projects are available at my profile

-- 📫 How to reach me **aradhya.1441@gmail.com**
+- 📫 How to reach me by this gmail: **aradhya.1441@gmail.com**

-- 📄 Know about my experiences [CV](https://github.com/AradhyaNepal/AradhyaNepal/blob/main/Aaradhya%20Nepal%20Flutter%20Resume.pdf)
+- 📄 Know about my experiences: [Latest CV](https://github.com/AradhyaNepal/AradhyaNepal/blob/main/Aaradhya%20Nepal%20Flutter%20Resume.pdf)

 <h3 align="left">Languages and Tools:</h3>